Home / Building Structures & Components / Page 5

 The moulded ‘brick’ material may or may not contain asbestos, but was usually attached to AC sheet backing.

-May have been used to clad existing AC sheeting for change of façade.
+Sometimes used to clad over existing AC sheeting for change of façade.
 Often by attaching wooden battens over existing and then fake brick sheet nailed to battens.

 Brands/products